 Hearing loss can substantially diminish the quality of life because of challenges in adaptation and increased social isolation.
 One of the prevalent causes of hearing loss is otosclerosis, a disease that primarily targets the bony labyrinth of the ear.
-The pathological changes typically commence near the fistula ante fenestrae and subsequently spread via the vascular canals to other parts of the temporal bone.
+The pathological changes typically commence near the fissula ante fenestram and subsequently spread via the vascular canals to other parts of the temporal bone.
 Although there are no definitive data on the etiology or factors that may predispose individuals to otosclerosis, the literature is full of studies that aim to better understand the underlying mechanisms and potential risk factors associated with the development of the disease.
-Drabkin et al. (11) demonstrated that a SMARCA4 mutation that causes human otosclerosis produces a similar phenotype in mice, highlighting the critical role of genetic factors.
-Moss et al.
+Drabkin et al. (11) demonstrated that a SMARCA4 mutation that causes human otosclerosis produces a